bthakur6874281/bthakur6874281/README.md

 - 🌱 I’m currently studying probability theory and dynamic programming for finance, and aim to understand the engineering of financial instruments.
 - 💞️ I’m looking to collaborate on research related to credit risk.
 - 📫 You can reach me by email: bthakur6874281@gmail.com.
-- ⚡ Fun fact: enjoy hiking and swimming (recently learned)!
+- ⚡ Fun fact: enjoy hiking, swimming and getting into climbing!

 <!---
 bthakur6874281/bthakur6874281 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.